 It wasn’t long before I was a convert to travelling by boat.

-They’re also referred to as a ‘blue cruise‘ or ‘blue voyage‘.
+Gulet cruises in Turkey are also commonly referred to as a ‘blue cruise‘ or ‘blue voyage‘.
+Same thing.

 The gulet cruise industry is popularly credited to Cevat Sakir – the Fisherman of Halicarnassus – a writer who was exiled to Bodrum in 1925.